-Cinematic Void is a monthly film party of cinemadness that puts on events at the American Cinematheque’s Egyptian and Aero Theatres.
-Created by James Branscome in 2016, and with the guidance of Grant Moninger (Beyond Fest programer), the series focuses on cult films and oddball gems of all genres.
+Cinematic Void is a monthly film party of cinemadness that puts on events at the Los Feliz 3, Egyptian and Aero Theatres through the American Cinematheque.
+Created by James Branscome in 2016, and with the guidance of Grant Moninger (Beyond Fest programmer), the series focuses on cult films and oddball gems of all genres.
 Each screening is packed with weirdo clip shows, special guests, bizarre contests, and other surprises.
 Like the name suggests, the series fills a ‘void’ by programming films and content that is meant to expand the horizons of your cinematic odyssey.

-Within the Cinematic Void are several sub-series including Camp Void in the summer, Voidentines and January Giallo along with being part of Beyond Fest, the US largest genre film festival.
-We've also partnered with Severn Films, Arrow Video and Vinegar Syndrome for may restoration premieres.
+Within the Cinematic Void are several sub-series: Camp Void in the summer, Voidentines, January Giallo, and our programming during Beyond Fest, the US's largest genre film festival.
+We've also partnered with Severin Films, Arrow Video and Vinegar Syndrome for many restoration premieres.

 Photos by Rober Enger, Andrea Macias and Bianca Parkes